Symposium examines Asia in transition and the role of middle powers

 Asia New Zealand Foundation chief executive Suzannah Jessep says the symposium was a chance to hear from informed voices about some of the key issues facing the region.

-“We hosted the Asia Symposium because New Zealanders need to make sense of what is happening in our region, to learn from our friends across Asia, and to understand what it means for our jobs, businesses, security and future opportunities."
+“We hosted the Asia Symposium to learn from our friends across Asia and because New Zealanders need to make sense of what is happening in our region and to understand what that means for our jobs, businesses, security and future opportunities."

 She says building partnerships in Asia is more important than ever for New Zealand.